Mahathma Gandhi College, Iritty

-Mahathma Gandhi College, Iritty is one of the educational institutes in Iritty.
+Mahatma Gandhi College, Iritty is one of the educational institutes in Iritty.
 It operates under the Iritty Educational Society, and is aided by the Government of Kerala.
 The college started functioning on 13 July 1995.
 Initially, the college was affiliated to the University of Calicut.
 At present the college is affiliated to Kannur University.
 The college was accredited by the NAAC with 'A' grade in 2016.

-The college offers bachelor's degrees in six main subjects.
-It also offers post-graduate courses in Commerce and Mathematics.
+History

+Mahatma Gandhi College, Iritty was founded by Iritty Educational Society, which was formed in 1982 due to a lack of institutions for higher studies in the Iritty area.
+The society sought the permission of the University of Calicut and Kerala government to start a new aided college.
+The society purchased around 17 acres of land at Keezhurkunnu, 4 km from Iritty, in between Mattannur and Iritty near the Thalassery- Mysore State Highway, as the permanent site for the proposed college.
+The college started functioning on 13th July 1995.
+Initially, the College was affiliated to University of Calicut.
+At present, the college is affiliated to Kannur University.